-Market limitations under the Electric Power Industry Reform Act of 2001 ("EPIRA").
+Market limitations under the Electric Power Industry Reform Act ("EPIRA")

-As of December 31, 2015, SMC Global Power, through its IPPA and IPP subsidiaries, had a 22% market share of the Luzon grid and a 17% market share of the national grid in terms of installed capacity based on industry data from the ERC.
-The EPIRA limits the market share of a participant to 30% per grid and 25% of the national grid by installed capacity.
+As of June 30, 2017, the Group has a 20% market share of the Luzon Grid, a 5% market share of the Mindanao Grid and a 15% market share of the National Grid in terms of installed capacity based on industry data from the ERC.
+The EPIRA limits the market share of a participant to 30% per grid and 25% of the National Grid by installed capacity.
 SMC Global Power may not receive permission to increase its capacity and market share if this would result in exceeding the permitted capacity or market share prescribed by the EPIRA.
 Such inability to expand and grow the power business could materially and adversely affect the business prospects of SMC Global Power.

-SMC Global Power seeks to capitalize on regulatory and infrastructure developments by scheduling the construction of greenfield power projects to coincide with the growth of the Philippine power industry.
-Pursuant to the EPIRA limits, SMC Global Power may still expand by as much as 1,493 MW nationwide, but limited to the following capacities per grid: 1,014 MW in Luzon, 709 MW in Visayas and 649 MW in Mindanao.
-At the current levels, SMC Global Power is within the market share cap even with the addition of the greenfield power projects of the Company under construction today.
+SMC Global Power seeks to capitalize on regulatory and infrastructure developments by scheduling the construction of greenfield power plants to coincide with the growth of the Philippine power industry.
+Pursuant to the EPIRA limits provided under ERC Resolution No. 05 series of 2017, SMC Global Power may still expand by as much as 2,104 MW nationwide, but limited to the following capacities per grid: 1,458 MW in Luzon, 923 MW in Visayas and 756 MW in Mindanao as of June 30, 2017.
+At the current levels, SMC Global Power is within the market share cap even with the addition of its greenfield power plants under construction today.

-Development of greenfield power projects.
+Development of greenfield power projects

-The development of greenfield power projects involves substantial risks that could give rise to delays, cost overruns, unsatisfactory construction or development or the total or partial loss of the interest of SMC Global Power in the projects.
+The development of greenfield power projects involves substantial risks that could give rise to delays, cost overruns, unsatisfactory construction or development in the projects.
 Such risks include the inability to secure adequate financing, inability to negotiate acceptable offtake agreements, and unforeseen engineering and environmental problems, among others.
-Any such delays, cost overruns, unsatisfactory construction or development, or the total or partial loss of the interests in its projects could have a material adverse effect on the business, financial condition, results of operation and future growth prospects of SMC Global Power.
+Any such delays, cost overruns, unsatisfactory construction or development could have a material adverse effect on the business, financial condition, results of operation and future growth prospects of SMC Global Power.